 While on the surface it appears Ben Franklin started off as the original Jack the Ripper, experts say it's far more likely the Founding Father assisted an underground anatomy school by helping sneak bodies from the graveyard and gallows.
-Back in the day, studying corpses was considered morally reprehensible, and early pioneers in the field often had to acquire them in secret to do their studies.
+Back in the day, studying bodies was considered morally reprehensible, and early pioneers in the field often had to acquire them in secret to do their studies.

-Many Founding Fathers finished their lives poor, ill, and/or in any number of tragic ways, but few passed on as awfully as New York Senator Gourverneur Morris.
+Many Founding Fathers finished their lives poor, ill, and/or in any number of tragic ways, but few passed on as awfully as New York Senator Gouverneur Morris.
 During his life, Morris helped draft the preamble of the Constitution and walked on a peg leg.
 Rumor says he got this peg leg by leaping out of the bedroom window of a married woman he was sleeping with to avoid her angry husband.

-George Washington, who inherited his first slaves at the age of 10, used legal loopholes to keep people enslaved throughout his life, even as abolition took hold throughout the north.
-While living in Philadelphia, he found a way to get around the Gradual Abolition Act of 1780, which stated any slave who lived in the state of Pennsylvania for more than six months was free.
+George Washington, who inherited ownership of his first enslaved people at the age of 10, used legal loopholes to keep people enslaved throughout his life, even as abolition took hold throughout the North.
+While living in Philadelphia, he found a way to get around the Gradual Abolition Act of 1780, which stated any enslaved person who lived in the state of Pennsylvania for more than six months was free.